Mulshi Pattern

-Mulshi Pattern is a 2018 Indian Marathi-language action crime film directed by Pravin Tarde and produced by Abhijeet Bhosale, Genuine Production and Punit Balan Entertainment.
-The film stars Pravin Tarde, Om Bhutkar, Mohan Joshi, Upendra Limaye.
+Mulshi Pattern is a 2018 Indian Marathi-language crime film directed by Pravin Tarde and produced by Abhijeet Bhosale, Genuine Production and Punit Balan Entertainment.
+The film stars Om Bhutkar, Pravin Tarde, Mohan Joshi, and Upendra Limaye.
 The film is based on events that happened in Mulshi, Pune and portrays the hardships faced by farmers and their links to the criminal world.
 The film was released on 23 November 2018.
 A Hindi-language remake of the film released on 26 November 2021, titled Antim: The Final Truth.

 Plot

 The film opens with the gangster Rahul Patil a.k.a.
 Rahulya cremating his childhood friend and partner in crime Ganesh a.k.a.
 Ganya, after his murder at the hands of their rival gang.
-The rival gang, led by Daya and Pitya, then chases Rahulya through the streets of Pune.
+The rival gang, led by Daya and Pitya, then chase Rahulya through the streets of Pune.
 Through a series of flashbacks, the film shows how Rahulya ended up becoming a gangster.

-Sakharam Patil (Rahul's father), a farmer, is forced to sell his land.
-Rahul feels that his family have lost their dignity.
+Sakharam Patil (Rahul's father), a farmer, in Mulshi tehsil is forced to sell his land.
+Rahul feels that his family have lost their dignity because of this.
 Sakharam then works as a watchman at a builder's bungalow but gets fired and insulted after accidentally damaging his car.
-Along with Rahul's friend Ganya, the family moves to Mulshi to work as laborers.
+Along with Rahul's friend Ganya, the family moves to Pune to work as laborers.
 Rahul refuses to work because he blames his father for the family's troubles.
 Later, Rahul falls in love with Dipali, the daughter of the head laborer.
-One morning Rahul angrily beats up and kills a contractor who abused his father, attracting the attention of local gangster Nanya Bhai who invites Rahul to work for him.
+One morning Rahul angrily beats up and kills a contractor who abused his father, attracting the attention of local gangster Nanya Bhai in jail who invites Rahul to work for him.
 Rahul and Ganya both start to work for Bhai.
 Rahul then learns that it was Nanya Bhai who forced Rahul's father to lose his land.
 In revenge, Rahul kills him and takes control of the gang.
 The murder of Nanya Bhai starts a war among the gang members.